Hardikb19/IECSE-Code-WinterProject-19/README.md

 So lets try out a couple of examples on how recursion works
 ####  4.1.1. <a name='Example1:Fibonacciseries'></a> Example 1: Fibonacci series

-The fibonacci series in mathamatics is represented by F(0) = 1
+The fibonacci series in mathematics is represented by F(0) = 1
 F(1) = 1
 F(x) = F(x-1) + F(x-2)
-This problem gives us the perfect example of where to use recursion
+This problem gives us the perfect example of where to use recursion.

 This code in c++ would be
 ```c++